A solar benefit called “net metering” is NOT going away in 2025, but it is changing, under state law.

 Net metering is a benefit for solar users.
 Under Illinois law, investor-owned utilities (ComEd, Ameren, MidAmerican) are required to offer net metering for renewable energy generation (such as solar power).

 This means anytime the solar panels a consumer installs generate more power than the household needs, that consumer can sell that excess electricity back to the utility and receive electric bill credits.
-The utility will only charge the solar customer for the net amount of electricity consumed, plus any other fixed delivery charges (the customer charge and standard metering charge).
+The utility will only charge the solar customer for the net amount of electricity consumed, plus any other fixed delivery charges (such as the customer charge, standard metering charge, delivery service cost adjustment).

 It used to be difficult for solar users in Illinois to sell excess power back to the utility, but in 2008 legislation took effect that simplified the process.